whopperdk/gnosispay-dashboard-extension/README.md

 - Enter your GNO token amount
 - Toggle OG NFT ownership
 - See estimated cashback amount and rate

+### Custom Tags
+- Manual Tagging: Assign up to three custom tags (Tag1, Tag2, Tag3) to selected transactions via checkboxes in the "Select" column.
+Enter tags in the Custom Tags module and apply them to update the transaction table.
+- CSV Import: Import tags from a CSV file.
+- Tag Clearing: Remove tags from selected transactions or all transactions using the "Clear Tags" button.
+- Persistence: Tags are stored in the browser’s localStorage and persist across sessions.
+Export tagged transactions to CSV to back up your data.

 ### Visa Exchange Rate
 - Link to page with Visa Exchange Rate (edit bank fee to 0% to have correct rate for Gnosis Pay)